 - On the road from Cortina to Toblach there is an observation point, to see the Three Peaks from the state highway.
 You can find it exactly here, but don't expect great majesty, you can also see it in the two small photos beneath.

 - If you decide to do the loop trail, near the parking lot, you will see a lot of stone cairns.
 Tourists, in fact, use the local stones to leave a sign of their passage.

 Once your hike is over, if you still have some strength left, you can take the opportunity to also visit Lake Misurina, one of Italy's largest high-altitude lakes and a great spot to have a piece of cake before heading home.
 If you would like to get some more information about Lake Misurina, please read our article below:

 We hope you liked this page on the Three Peaks of Lavaredo.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.